 The tour is 10 days in duration including international flights or 9 days in duration based on 'Land Only'.
-Join the tour on Day 1 in Shanghai and end the tour on Day 9 in Beijing.
+Join the tour on Day 2 in Beijing and end the tour on Day 10 in Chengdu.

 Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
-Please email your international flight times to info@wendywutours.com.au so we can arrange your transfers accordingly.